 The Standard of Lower League Football

 The Premier League riches attracts the best players from all over the world.
-Therefore talent is now filtering down to the lower leagues, meaning more homegrown must paved careers in the Championship and below.
+Therefore talent is now filtering down to the lower leagues, meaning more homegrown players must pave careers in the Championship and below.
 This has made it even harder for unsigned players to get a chance, as the standards keep improving.
-Long gone are the days of ‘long ball’ football.
+Long gone are the days of 'long ball' football.
 The lower leagues now focus on skill and athleticism, so these are the attributes that scouts look for.

 Football League Scouting involves a team of specialist working to find the right player.
 Clubs can either identify players for the first team, or players who they can sell on for a profit.
 So playing lower league football to put yourself in the shop window might not be such a bad idea.

 The kit is packed with the very bet advice from experienced footballing experts to help you promote yourself a a footballer and achieve the success you dreamed of.
 You will receive all 3 items in your kit.

 Football CV Template